danog/MadelineProto/docs/TD_docs/methods/addRecentSticker.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Manually adds new sticker to the list of recently used stickers.
 New sticker is added to the beginning of the list.
-If the sticker is already in the list, at first it is removed from the list
+If the sticker is already in the list, at first it is removed from the list.
+Only stickers belonging to a sticker set can be added to the list

 ### Params: